 You’ll then be able to submit a request for funds withdrawal from your settled and available funds and selecting a bank account for cash deposit.

 2. You will only be able to withdraw settled cash in your account.
 Make sure you check this before placing the withdrawal request.

-3. Last but not least, Once you submit the withdrawal request, you should receive the cash into your bank account within 2 to 3 business days.
+3. Last but not least, Once you submit the withdrawal request, you should receive the cash in your bank account within 2 to 3 business days.

 Of course yes!

-Every year there is a cap on the limit you can invest in your TFSA account – for the year 2019 the cap is $6000 for TFSA, similarly with RRSP’s you can invest a maximum of 18% of your previous year’s net income.
+Every year there is a cap on the limit you can invest in your TFSA account – for the year 2019 the cap is $6000 for TFSA, similarly, with RRSP you can invest a maximum of 18% of your previous year’s net income.

 The advantage you get by investing in the Wealthsimple Trade TFSA and RRSP account is – All your investments and trade will be tax-free growth.
 All of the gains you make by buying and selling the stocks will be tax-free and commission-free.
 I mean to say capital gains are tax-free.
 All the dividends you earn within the tax-sheltered TFSA and RRSP are also tax-free.

-The only advantage you’ll get by investing in the RRSP account is when you invest in the US stocks – With the case of TFSA’s, dividends earned from US stocks be taxed as it not considered by the US Government to be a retirement instrument, whereas in case of the RRPS’s dividends received is totally tax-free.
+The only advantage you’ll get by investing in the RRSP account is when you invest in US stocks – In the case of TFSAs, dividends earned from US stocks be taxed as it not considered by the US Government to be a retirement instrument, whereas in case of the RRPS’s dividends received is totally tax-free.

 Also, a quick note here, any unused tax contributions from the previous years can be carried forward to the new financial year and fresh investments can be made using the Wealthsimple Trade platform and the stock exchanges listed.

 In this section let’s quickly compare and look at the key differences between Wealthsimple Trade and Questrade investment platforms.